 Source: Diverse: Issues In Higher Education analysis of U.S. Department of Education reports submitted by institutions.
-Rankings are based on the review of 2010-2011 preliminary data.
 Online “campuses” are seen as a single entity, even though they enroll students globally.

 Click one of the links below to see degree data by degree type (Associate, Bachelor's, and Graduate/Professional).